 1. Being specific is preferred:

-If you need jobs only in banks and not in any other finance sector, be specific.
+If you need jobs only in banks and not in any other financial sector, be specific.
 Write “jobs in banks” instead of writing “jobs in finance sectors”.
-This will streamline your search to only the jobs in banking sector.
+This will streamline your search to only the jobs in the banking sector.